 - Californian Perfume Company opens its first laboratories in Suffern, N. Y.

-- Clinton Pharmaceutical Company incorporates as Bristol-Myers Co.
+- Clinton Pharmaceutical Company incorporates as the Bristol-Myers Company.

-- George Westmore opens a hair dressing salon, Newport (U.S.).
+- George Westmore opens a hair dressing salon in Newport (U.S.).

 - The American Safety Razor Company formed in Boston by King Camp Gillette.

-- Helena Rubinstein opens first salon in Melbourne.
+- Helena Rubinstein opens her first salon in Melbourne.

 - Rexall Drug Company established in Boston.